hikkoiri/keycloak-multi-architecture/README.md

 ### Dockerhub

-On the other side you can look up #TODO Dockerhub and see if the image is already compiled for your target architecture.
+On the other side you can look up [Dockerhub](https://hub.docker.com/repository/docker/hikkoiri/keycloak-multi-architecture) and use the image, which is provided by me.

 ## Caveats